gkberk/Prolog/README.md

 # Prolog
 * Description.pdf describes the requirements of the project
-* There two pro files satisfy all the requirements.
+* load.pro loads the data, main.pro executes the queries
 * data is in knowledge_base directory